 Please review your "Parent Handbook" and familiarize yourself with the various action pact Head Start rules and regulations.
 The Parent/Guardian signature receipt of materials page will be kept on file at the center.
-Action pact does not discriminate because of religion, sex, age, nationality, race, disability, or marital status.
+Action pact does not discriminate because of religion, sex, age, national origin, race, color, disability, sexual orientation or marital status.
 If you have questions, please contact your Head Start/Early Head Start Center.